 View all investigations and conditions treated at Paediatric Gut Investigation Clinic, or click here to contact our team today.

-Investigation and treatment is available at our clinic in Horley, Surrey, making us easily accessible to see children from all nearby areas, including Chichester, Banstead, Dorking, Epsom, Guildford, Redhill, Southampton, Portsmouth, Royal Tunbridge Wells, and Epsom.
+Investigation and treatment are available at our clinic in Charlwood, perfectly located to see patients from all nearby areas, including Chichester, Banstead, Dorking, Epsom, Guildford, Redhill, Southampton, Portsmouth, Royal Tunbridge Wells, Maidstone, and Epsom.